 While very successful for classifying actions, graphical models, however, may not be the best option when it comes to generating motions.
-In [13], for example, the use of a HMM with discrete states, although very successful in action classification, introduces artifacts into the motion generation part that hinders motion generalization.
+In [14], for example, the use of a HMM with discrete states, although very successful in action classification, introduces artifacts into the motion generation part that hinders motion generalization.
 Therefore, a clear problem in physical human-robot interaction is that while graphical models may be suitable in the action recognition domain, motion generation at the continuous level must also be taken into account.
-Llorens et al. [14] present a hybrid design for a robot to be used on the shoulder.
+Llorens et al. [15] present a hybrid design for a robot to be used on the shoulder.
 In their work, Petri Nets accounts for discrete control transitions while, at the motion level, Partial Least Squares Regression has been used to find the best action of the robot at future time steps.

-Perhaps the principal distinction of our method is the use of Interaction Primitives (IPs), introduced by Ben Amor et al. [1], initially based on Dynamical Movement Primitives [15] and later extended to Probabilistic Movement Primitives [16] with action recognition in the work of Maeda et al. [2].
+Perhaps the principal distinction of our method is the use of Interaction Primitives (IPs), introduced in [1], initially based on Dynamical Movement Primitives [16] and later extended to Probabilistic Movement Primitives [17] with action recognition in [2].
 As shown in [2], Interaction Primitives can be used to not only recognize the action of an agent, but also to coordinate the actions of a collaborator at the movement level; thus overcoming in a single framework both layers of discrete action recognition and continuous movement control.
-Differently from [2], where different interaction patterns must be hand-labeled, our contribution is the unsupervised learning of a Mixture of Interaction Primitives.
+Differently from [2], where different interaction patterns must be hand-labeled, [3] proposes the unsupervised learning of a Mixture of Interaction Primitives.
+This paper presents a slightly shortened explanation of the method proposed in [3] and, in addition, a method to compute online the reaction of the robot to human movements executed at different speeds.